igrishaev/pg2/docs/json.md

 {:id 4, :data 42}
 ~~~

-The wrapper is especially useful to store a "null" JSON value: not the standard
+The wrapper is especially useful to store "null" JSON value: not the standard
 `NULL` but `"null"` which, when parsed, becomes `nil`.
-For this, pass
+For this pass
-`(pg/json-wrap nil)` as follows:
+`(pg/json-wrap nil)` as well:

 ~~~clojure
 (pgh/insert-one conn